shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 $$
 {% endraw %}

 This equation is derived from two-dimensional vectors.
-But in fact, it also works works for any number of dimensions.
+But in fact, it also works for any number of dimensions.
 This is the equation of the hyperplane.

 ### Classifier